3 simple steps to lose weight as fast as possible. Read now

 There is a lot of research showing the health benefits of coffee.

-Not only is coffee high in antioxidants it is also thought to:
+Not only is coffee high in antioxidants, but it is also thought to:

-The problem with adding cream and sugar to your coffee is they reduce the flavors and benefits of coffee.
+The problem with adding cream and sugar to your coffee is that they reduce the flavors and benefits of coffee.

 Sugar consumption is an ever-increasing problem with profound health issues.

-By switching to black unsweetened coffee you can be confident you are getting all the health benefits of coffee without the negative impacts of sugar and the calories of milk.
+By switching to black unsweetened coffee, you can be confident you are getting all the health benefits of coffee without the negative impacts of sugar and the calories of milk.

 4. Black Coffee is Cheaper